 By day, venture into the Riverwalk Outlet Mall or cruise along the famed Mississippi.
 Before turning your attention to any one of the award-winning restaurants in the district.
 As the stars start to shine, forego Bourbon Street and listen to the local musicians plying their trade at the Howlin’ Wolf.

-For travelers who have been around the block and are wondering where to stay in New Orleans, then Uptown may be the answer.
+For travelers who have been around the block and are wondering where to stay in New Orleans, Uptown may be the answer.
 A perfect choice for those looking to escape the inner city and Bourbon Street, Uptown is a quiet location with ample parks and local activities.

 Like the Garden District, you’ll find plenty of leafy streets and historic architecture here.
 St. Charles Avenue cuts through the center of town offering easy access to downtown on the streetcar.
 But Uptown is far enough away from the French Quarter that you’ll feel like you have your own community to get to know.